Lifelong Learning

 Whales are very social animals and rely heavily on sound to interact with one another.
 They use sound to not only communicate with whales close by, but also with whales that are great distances away.
 You’ve probably heard whale songs in movies or documentaries (you can hear some in the Explore More section below).
 The beautiful, mesmerizing notes mostly come from either the humpback whale or one subspecies of blue whale.
 The songs of humpback whales are so poignant and serene, recordings of them are often used for relaxation and sleep.

-artist unknown, ca. 1400, ink, opaque watercolor, gold, and silver on paper.
+"Jonah and the Whale", Folio from a Jami al-Tavarikh (Compendium of Chronicles), artist unknown, ca. 1400, ink, opaque watercolor, gold, and silver on paper.

 While the story of Jonah and the Whale was a popular manuscript illustration subject in the Muslim world (and is mentioned in the Qur'an (37:139)), this painting, by an unknown artist, was never part of a manuscript.
 Here, we see Jonah depicted just after his release, with gourd vines above sent by God to protect him from the elements.
 A colorful angel glides across the canvas, offering Jonah an article of clothing.